kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

+No changes to current kubelet behaviors.
+The feature only uses kubelet-local information.

 ###### What are other known failure modes?

+- Some filesystem used by the pod doesn't support idmap mounts on the kernel used.
+  - Detection: How can it be detected via metrics?
+Stated another way: how can an operator troubleshoot without logging into a master or worker node?

+        See the pod events, it fails with:

+    	  Warning  Failed     2s (x2 over 4s)  kubelet, 127.0.0.1  Error: failed to create containerd task: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: error during container init: failed to fulfil mount request: failed to set MOUNT_ATTR_IDMAP on /var/lib/kubelet/pods/f037a704-742c-40fe-8dbf-17ed9225c4df/volumes/kubernetes.io~empty-dir/hugepage: invalid argument (maybe the source filesystem doesn't support idmap mounts on this kernel?): unknown

+        Note the "maybe the source filesystem doesn't support idmap mounts on this kernel?" part.

+  - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

+        Remove the pod.spec.HostUsers field or disable the feature gate.

+  - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?
+    Not required until feature graduated to beta.

+        The error is returned on pod-creation, no need to search for logs.

+        The idmap mount is created by the OCI runtime, not at the kubelet layer.
+At the kubelet layer, this is just another OCI runtime error.

+        The container runtime logs will show something as shown before:

+            OCI runtime create failed: runc create failed: unable to start container process: error during container init: failed to fulfil mount request: failed to set MOUNT_ATTR_IDMAP on /var/lib/kubelet/pods/f037a704-742c-40fe-8dbf-17ed9225c4df/volumes/kubernetes.io~empty-dir/hugepage: invalid argument (maybe the source filesystem doesn't support idmap mounts on this kernel?): unknown

+        This is for runc, crun shows a [very similar error](https://github.com/containers/crun/pull/1382/files#diff-a260cc17fa708d3dc67330596e9d277d05601f8c48621a67379f7e0fb097fbb6R4089).

+  - Testing: Are there any tests for failure mode?
+If not, describe why.

+        There are tests in low level container runtimes.

+        Testing this at the Kubernetes level is hard to do.
+We need to choose a file-system that doesn't support idmap mounts today, but that might not be the case after a kernel upgrade, as the new kernel might support idmap mounts for that file-system.
+Is very easy to create flaky tests for this at the Kubernetes layer.

+        The low level container runtimes, that are the ones to do the idmap mount, have unit tests for this and return a clear error.

+- Error allocating IDs for a pod user namespace

+  - Detection: How can it be detected via metrics?
+Stated another way: how can an operator troubleshoot without logging into a master or worker node?

+        Errors are returned on pod creation, directly to the user.
+No need to use metrics.

+        See the pod events, it should contain something like:

+          Warning  FailedCreatePodSandBox  3s    kubelet            Failed to create pod sandbox: can't allocate user namespace: could not find an empty slot to allocate a user namespace

+        We can add a metric for this on general, but as any pod creation that fails has this direct feedback to the user, we don't think it is needed.

+  - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

+        Remove the pod.spec.HostUsers field or disable the feature gate.

+  - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?
+    Not required until feature graduated to beta.

+        No extra logs, the error is returned to the user.

+  - Testing: Are there any tests for failure mode?
+If not, describe why.

+        Yes, there are unit tests for this at the pkg/kubelet/userns package.

+- Error to save/read pod mappings file.
+The kubelet records the mappings used for a pod in a file.
+There can be an error while reading or writing to this file.

+  - Detection: How can it be detected via metrics?
+Stated another way: how can an operator troubleshoot without logging into a master or worker node?

+        Errors are returned to the operation failed (like pod creation), no need to see metrics nor logs.

+        Errors are returned to the either on:
+         * Kubelet initialization: the initialization fails if the feature gate is active and there is a fatal error while reading the pod's mapping file.
+         * Pod creation: an error is returned to the user (shown in the pod events) if there is an error to read or write to this file.

+        We can add a metric for this, but as the errors have very direct feedback (kubelet init fails with a clear error or a pod creation fails with a clear error), we don't think it is needed.

+  - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

+        Remove the pod.spec.HostUsers field or disable the feature gate.

+  - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?
+    Not required until feature graduated to beta.

+        The most likely reason why this can fail is if the kernel doesn't support idmapped mounts.
+In this case the error reported from the OCI runtime is clear enough, both the runc and crun OCI runtimes were instrumented to return a clear error message.

+  - Testing: Are there any tests for failure mode?
+If not, describe why.

+        There are extensive unit tests on the function that parses the file content.
+        There are no tests for failures to read or write the file, the code-paths just return the errors in those cases.

+- Error getting the kubelet IDs range configuration
+  - Detection: How can it be detected via metrics?
+Stated another way: how can an operator troubleshoot without logging into a master or worker node?

+        In this case the Kubelet will fail to start with a clear error message.

+  - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

+        Disable the user namespace support via the feature flag, or fix the configuration.

+  - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?
+    Not required until feature graduated to beta.

+        The Kubelet will fail to start with a clear error message stating that it could not retrieve the range of IDs to use for the user namespaces.

+  - Testing: Are there any tests for failure mode?
+If not, describe why.

+        It is part of the system configuration.

 <!--
 For each of them, fill in the following information by copying the below template: